 Psychomotor seizures

-As mentioned above, there is another less common type of seizure event known as a psychomotor seizure.
+As mentioned above, there is another less common type of seizure event known as a psychomotor seizure in dogs.
 This type of episode may involve a sudden onset of unusual repetitive behaviors, including:

 - Fly biting—Snapping repeatedly at the air as if trying to grab an insect